All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Cholesterol Metabolism

 The modest effect on LDL cholesterol merits mechanistic consideration.
 LDL particles are produced when VLDL particles are progressively delipidated (stripped of their triglycerides) in the circulation.
 When VLDL production decreases (as with tirzepatide), LDL production should theoretically also decrease.
-The relatively small LDL reduction observed may reflect a balance between reduced VLDL production and potentially reduced LDL receptor-mediated clearance, though this has not been directly studied .
+The relatively small LDL reduction observed may reflect a balance between reduced VLDL production and potentially reduced LDL receptor-mediated clearance, though this hasn't been directly studied .

 Reverse cholesterol transport, the process by which HDL particles remove cholesterol from arterial walls and deliver it to the liver, may also be enhanced.
 The modest HDL increase and improved HDL functionality (measured by cholesterol efflux capacity in small substudies) suggest that tirzepatide supports this atheroprotective process .